msalemor/azure-appgw-apim/README.md

 ## Main scenario

 To inspect incoming traffic into API Management portal and gateway using Application Gateway's WAF capabilities.
 Under this scenario API management in deployed in internal mode.
 In this mode, API Management is able to connect to internal and external services.
-Internal services obtain private IP addresses inside the Vnet and never get exposed to the public internet.
+Internal services obtain private IP addresses inside the VNet and never get exposed to the public internet.
 Development of internal services can leverage App Service Environment, VMs, and Kubernetes, for example.
 All layer 7 traffic arriving at the application gateway will be inpected and prevented from executing common attacks.

 ## Why use Azure API Management